NameMC/BASIC-SNIPING-GUIDE/README.md

 There are a few factors in sniping: accounts in use, your delay / timing, and luck.
 Usually suppling more accounts and bettering your timing will outweigh your luck, meaning you have a much higher chance at being successful.
 Number of accounts is self explanatory.
 More accounts, more requests, higher probability.

 Delay is a system where you enter how many milliseconds off the droptime you want it to start sending requests.
-For example, someone has 0 ping so the requests (with 0 delay) would normally send at xx:xx:xx.000000.
+For example, someone has 0 ping so the requests (with 0 delay) would normally send at `xx:xx:xx.000000`.
 If we were to work off the example above with JohnSmith, the name becomes available at 3:24:19 PM.
-Your sniper would normally send requests are that exact time, 3:24:19.0000.
+Your sniper would normally send requests are that exact time, `3:24:19.0000`.
 However, some names drop later than usual due to API lag and other factors.
 Because of this, you may miss the snipe (for being too early) if your delay is 0.
-Most snipers advise getting timestamps with xx.095 - xx.100 as they seem to have the greatest likelihood of success.
+Most snipers advise getting timestamps with `xx.095` - `xx.100` as they seem to have the greatest likelihood of success.

 ## VIII.
 Delay

 So if we want to dive into delay deeper, first I have to explain time stamps; the most fundamental mechanic of delay, as it is the foundation for what changes you make to your delay in order to perfect it.
-Using the aforementioned example again, lets say your requests land at 3:24:19.230 and 3:24:19.300 As you want to have them land at 3:24:19.095 and 3:24:19.100, you will need to increase your delay here so the sniper shoots sooner.
+Using the aforementioned example again, lets say your requests land at `3:24:19.230` and `3:24:19.300` As you want to have them land at `3:24:19.095` and `3:24:19.100`, you will need to increase your delay here so the sniper shoots sooner.
 First let's zoom up and disregard any numbers which aren't necessary for calculating the optimal delay change for this situation:
-(The two requests sent) ...19.230 ...19.300
+(The two requests sent) `...19.230` `...19.300`
-You are ~130 milliseconds off the best timestamp range with the first request.
-The second request is ~200 milliseconds off.
-It may be best to change according to the second one, so your second request lands at ...19.100 with the first sometime before that.
+You are **~130 milliseconds** off the best timestamp range with the first request.
+The second request is **~200 milliseconds** off.
+It may be best to change according to the second one, so your second request lands at `...19.100` with the first sometime before that.
-Add 200 delay.
-If your delay before was, for example, 129, just use 329 delay on your next snipe.
+Add `200` delay.
+If your delay before was, for example, `129`, adjust to `329` delay on your next snipe.
 After that, analyze the results.
 Were they closer to the recommended timestamps?
 How far, if not precisely on it?
 Make more changes until your timestamps are on target, or, until you notice you successfully sniping names at another timestamp.

 ## IX.
 Time synchronization